dpaletti/ing-sw-2019-paletti-nigro-marzano/README.md

-# A.Y.
-19-20: Software Engineering Project
+# Adrenaline: an Online Multiplayer Implementation
-Implementation of the Adrenaline table game (https://czechgames.com/en/adrenaline/).
+Online multiplayer implementation of the [Adrenaline table game](https://czechgames.com/en/adrenaline/) for the Software Engineering Capstone Project (A.Y 19-20)

 # Dependencies
 JavaFX is mandatory to run the JARs.